telerik/xaml-docs/controls/radgridview/columns/column-headers.md

 ## Grouping

-The header is also used when you want to group the data in your __RadGridView__.
-It has to be dragged into the group panel at the top of the __RadGridView__ in order to get the data grouped by that column.
+The header is also used for grouping data.
+It has to be dragged into the group panel at the top of the control in order to get the data grouped by that column.

 ![](images/RadGridView_ColumnHeaders_6.png)